NIVeriStandAdd-Ons/VeriStand-Addon-Inline-Async-APIs-Example/README.md

 # Inline-Async-Example#

-The **Inline Async Example** shows how to use the Inline Async API (https://github.com/NIVeriStandAdd-Ons/Inline-Async-API).
+The **Inline Async Example** shows how to use the VeriStand Addon Inline Async API.

 ### LabVIEW Version ###